England’s Bath and York

 No. 1 Royal Crescent (formerly the "Georgian House")

 This former residence at the east end of the Crescent is now a museum, taking visitors behind the classy Georgian facade for a glimpse into the everyday life of wealthy residents during the mid-1700s.
 At the time, Britain was on the leading edge of global exploration and scientific discovery, and the period artifacts show the wide-ranging interests of the educated rich.
-Take the time to talk with the helpful docents (who almost give you no option but to learn), or you'll miss fascinating details like how high-class women shaved their eyebrows and pasted on carefully trimmed strips of mouse fur in their place.
+Take the time to talk with the helpful docents, who almost give you no option but to learn.

 Bath's Free Town Walks

-Free two-hour tours are led by the Mayor of Bath's Honorary Guides, led by volunteers who share their love of Bath with its many visitors.
-Their chatty, historical, and gossip-filled walks give you the lay of the land while you learn about the evolution of the city, its architecture, and its amazing Georgian social scene.
+The volunteer guides' chatty, historical, and gossip-filled two-hour walks give you the lay of the land while you learn about the city's evolution, architecture, and amazing Georgian social scene.
 How else will you learn that the old "chair ho" call for your sedan chair evolved into today's "cheerio" farewell?
-Tours leave from in front of the Pump Room.

 Fashion Museum (formerly the "Museum of Costume")